-During each time point, participants also completed the list of self-assessments described in Supplemental Digital Content 1, http://links.lww.com/NRES/A321.
-Participants had 12 weeks, starting at the beginning of the academic semester, to complete these instruments.
+During each timepoint, participants also completed the list of self-assessments described in SDC 1.
+Participants had twelve weeks, starting at the beginning of the academic semester, to complete these instruments.
 They were required to complete each assessment once enrolled in the cohort.
 The date and time of completion of each assessment were recorded.